Jawahar Navodaya Vidyalaya Selection Test (JNVST)

 Examples💡

-Example 1: Rani deposits ₹1,000 in a bank at an interest rate of 5% per annum for 2 years.
-To find the simple interest, use the formula: Simple Interest = (Principal × Rate × Time) / 100.
-Here, Principal = ₹1,000, Rate = 5%, Time = 2 years.
-So, Simple Interest = (1000 × 5 × 2) / 100 = ₹100.
+Example 1: Riya deposits ₹1,000 in a bank at an interest rate of 5% per annum for 2 years.
+The interest she earns is calculated as follows: Simple Interest = (Principal × Rate × Time) / 100 = (1000 × 5 × 2) / 100 = ₹100.

-Example 2: Ravi borrows ₹2,000 from a friend at an interest rate of 3% per annum for 3 years.
-Using the formula, Simple Interest = (Principal × Rate × Time) / 100, we have Principal = ₹2,000, Rate = 3%, Time = 3 years.
-So, Simple Interest = (2000 × 3 × 3) / 100 = ₹180.
+Example 2: Aman borrows ₹2,000 from his friend at an interest rate of 3% per annum for 3 years.
+The interest he needs to pay is: Simple Interest = (Principal × Rate × Time) / 100 = (2000 × 3 × 3) / 100 = ₹180.

-Example 3: A local shopkeeper lends ₹5,000 to a customer at an interest rate of 4% per annum for 1 year.
-The Simple Interest is calculated as follows: Simple Interest = (Principal × Rate × Time) / 100.
-Here, Principal = ₹5,000, Rate = 4%, Time = 1 year.
-So, Simple Interest = (5000 × 4 × 1) / 100 = ₹200.
+Example 3: A farmer takes a loan of ₹5,000 at an interest rate of 4% per annum for 1 year to buy seeds.
+The interest he pays is: Simple Interest = (Principal × Rate × Time) / 100 = (5000 × 4 × 1) / 100 = ₹200.

 Common Mistakes to Avoid⚠️